Get

 A dog massage can bring about relaxation, improve circulation, resolve swelling, relieve tension, and energize the body tissue of your dog.
 Specialized massages should be performed by a certified animal massage therapist because they know where your dog’s pressure points are, the different strokes to use, and the intensity of pressure required.
 However, you can do simpler massages on your dog at home.

-When you do massage your dog, be gentle, place them on a stable surface, talk to them in a soothing voice, and wait 30 minutes after their last meal.
-Dog massages are safe, but you shouldn’t massage a dog that is in undiagnosed pain, has a torn muscle, is running a fever, or over open wounds or infected areas.
+When you massage your dog, be gentle, place them on a stable surface, talk to them in a soothing voice, and wait 30 minutes after their last meal.
+Dog massages are safe, but you shouldn’t massage a dog that is in pain, has a torn muscle, is running a fever, or over open wounds or infected areas.

 Featured Image Credit: Mariia Masich, Shutterstock